Wobblyyyy/Pathfinder2/readme.md

 ## NOTICE
 This library is still in active development.
 There's a lot of placeholders and a lot of missing documentation.
 You will most certainly encounter one or two bugs.
+Actually, maybe a little bit more than one or two.

 <p align="center">
 <img width="300" height="300" src="media/logo.png" alt="Pathfinder2">